 Mike has been a Director of Coaching for 2 youth soccer clubs and the 2nd largest State Youth Soccer Organization in the country.
 He was also the Executive Director of the same state organization for 4 years and provided over 80 different clubs with consulting guidance when doing so.
-Since then he has provided consultation to 12 more clubs and enjoys helping volunteers to help children in these clubs.
+Since then he has provided consultation to 24 clubs and enjoys helping volunteers to help children in these clubs.

 As a college soccer coach he has coached at the NCAA Division 1, 2 & 3 levels and coached within both the men's and women's sides while doing so.
 He guided MIT men's soccer to a conference title and more NCAA Tourneys than in the 100 year history of the program.
 He also led Washington & Lee University to a national #1 ranking and more NCAA Tourneys in his 10 years than the other 80 years of the program's existence.
 He built the program into a perennial national power having made 2 of the last 3 Final Fours and 5 of the last 6 Sweet Sixteens.
 Previously, when coaching on the women's side at the D2 level, he aided the team in earning the #2 national ranking.
-He has been Conference Coach of the Year 6 times and Regional Coaching Staff of the Year 3 times in his travels.
+He has been Conference Coach of the Year 6 times and Regional Coaching Staff of the Year 4 times in his travels.

 Mike has also been fortunate in being able to work with US Soccer Youth National Teams as a coach and as a sport psychologist.
 In addition he has been on a FIFA Technical Committee for a World Cup and a CONCACAF Technical Committee for a Gold Cup.